sclorg/httpd-container/2.4/root/usr/share/container-scripts/httpd/README.md

 ```

 If you want to run the image and mount the static pages available in `/wwwdata` on the host
-as a docker volume, execute the following command:
+as a container volume, execute the following command:

 ```
 $ docker run -d --name httpd -p 8080:8080 -v /wwwdata:/var/www:Z rhscl/httpd-24-rhel7